TEALSK12/introduction-to-computer-science/culture_day_lesson_d.md

 * Create interview questions to find out about their jobs
 * Identify the different types of roles and skills needed in the technology industry
 * Identify technology skills needed in non-technology organizations
-* Reflect on how technology could be part of their future career
+* Reflect on how technology could be part of their future careers

 ---
 #### Emphasize with students...